This topic describes the relationship between Web Application Firewall (WAF) 2.0 and WAF 3.0, their differences, and how to get started with WAF.

 Relationship between WAF 2.0 and WAF 3.0

-WAF 3.0 is a new version of WAF.
-Compared with WAF 2.0, WAF 3.0 provides different underlying architecture, specifications, configuration logic, and user experience.
-However, an Alibaba Cloud account cannot have a WAF 2.0 instance and a WAF 3.0 instance at the same time.
-If you purchased a WAF 2.0 instance, you are directed to the WAF 2.0 interface when you log on to the WAF console.
-If you purchased a WAF 3.0 instance, you are directed to the WAF 3.0 interface when you log on to the WAF console.
+WAF 3.0 is the latest generation of WAF and an upgrade to WAF 2.0.
+The two versions have different underlying architectures, editions, console configurations, and user experiences.
+Therefore, they cannot coexist under the same Alibaba Cloud account ID.
+If you purchased a WAF 2.0 instance, you log on to the WAF 2.0 console.
+If you purchased a WAF 3.0 instance, you log on to the WAF 3.0 console.

-If you purchased a WAF 2.0 instance and you want to use WAF 3.0, you can use the self-service upgrade tool of Alibaba Cloud to upgrade your WAF 2.0 instance to WAF 3.0.
+If you have a WAF 2.0 instance and want to upgrade to WAF 3.0, you can use the self-service migration tool to automatically migrate your WAF 2.0 instance to WAF 3.0.
 For more information, see Upgrade a WAF 2.0 instance to WAF 3.0.

 Differences between WAF 2.0 and WAF 3.0